jestjs/jest/website/versioned_docs/version-27.1/CLI.md

 Run tests with specified reporters.
 [Reporter options](configuration#reporters-arraymodulename--modulename-options) are not available via CLI.
 Example with multiple reporters:

 `jest --reporters="default" --reporters="jest-junit"`

+### `--resetMocks`

+Automatically reset mock state before every test.
+Equivalent to calling [`jest.resetAllMocks()`](JestObjectAPI.md#jestresetallmocks) before each test.
+This will lead to any mocks having their fake implementations removed but does not restore their initial implementation.

+### `--restoreMocks`

+Automatically restore mock state and implementation before every test.
+Equivalent to calling [`jest.restoreAllMocks()`](JestObjectAPI.md#jestrestoreallmocks) before each test.
+This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `--roots`